sigasi/sigasi_insights/content/tech/swerv_riscv.md

 ![Fixing include files](/img/tech/swerv_riscv/quickfix_include.png)

 I notice there are still a lot of errors because of undefined macro identifiers.
-With a quick textual search (**Ctrl-H**), I learn that these are not defined in any of the include files. *I should have read the [README](https://github.com/westerndigitalcorporation/swerv_eh1/blob/11065d5bb7e8b7aa20cf7d8cb22b767b153f513c/README.md) file first.* There are some files that need to be generated:
+With a quick textual search (**Ctrl+H**), I learn that these are not defined in any of the include files. *I should have read the [README](https://github.com/westerndigitalcorporation/swerv_eh1/blob/11065d5bb7e8b7aa20cf7d8cb22b767b153f513c/README.md) file first.* There are some files that need to be generated:

 ```bash
 cd swerv_eh1